JetRichardLee/JetRichardLee.github.io/_pages/about.md

   - /about.html
 ---

 Hi everyone!
-I'm Jiate Li, an **incoming Ph.D. student** at Thomas Lord Department of Computer Science, **University of Southern California**, to be supervised by Prof. [Yue Zhao](https://viterbi-web.usc.edu/~yzhao010/).
+I'm Jiate Li, a **Ph.D. student** at Thomas Lord Department of Computer Science, **University of Southern California**, to be supervised by Prof. [Yue Zhao](https://viterbi-web.usc.edu/~yzhao010/).
 For ease of pronouncing you can call me *Jet Lee*.

 Before joining USC, I worked as a remote research intern under the mentorship of Prof. [Binghui Wang](https://wangbinghui.net/) from **Illinois Institute of Technology**, and conducted research on the *GNN Trustworthiness* in 2022-2024.
-In 2024-2025, I worked as a research assitant under the mentorship of Prof. [Siqiang Luo](https://siqiangluo.com/) in CCDS at **Nayang Technological University**, where I researched on *GNN Applications*.
+In 2024-2025, I worked as a research assitant under the mentorship of Prof. [Siqiang Luo](https://siqiangluo.com/) in CCDS at **Nanyang Technological University**, where I researched on *GNN Applications*.
 Previously, I received my bachelor degree at **Zhejiang University** in 2022 and my master degree at **National University of Singapore** in 2023.

 News
 ====